cybertraining-dsc/fa20-523-341/project/project.md

 - **Danceability:** uses several musical elements (tempo, stability, beat strength, regularity) to determine how suitable a given track is for dancing
 - **Energy:**  measures intensity of a song
-- **Loudness:** average loudness (in decibels) of a track
-- **Mode:** indicates whether track uses major(0) or minor (1) scale
 - **Speechiness:** identifies how much of a track contains spoken word
-- **Instrumentalness:** confidence value on a track having no vocal content
 - **Valence:** predicts the overall happiness, or positivity of a track based on its musical features
-- **Tempo:** average tempo of a track
 - **Positivity** percentage of lines in a song's lyrics determined to have a positive sentiment score
 - **Negativity** percentage of lines in a song's lyrics determined to have a negative sentiment score
+- **Neutrality** percentage of lines in a song's lyrics determined to have a neutral sentiment score

-Out of these fields, we seek to find which audio features correlate to a song's valence and if our positivity and negativity scores of a song's lyrics provide any meaningfullness in determining a song's positivity.
+Out of these fields, we seek to find which audio features correlate to a song's valence and if our positivity and negativity scores of a song's lyrics provide any meaningfulness in determining a song's positivity.
 For the purpose of this study we mainly focus on valence, energy, danceability, positivity, and negativity.

 ### 5.4 Preliminary Analysis of Data